 Thus, the same joint can be classified as fibrous, cartilaginous, or bony symphalangism according to the child’s age at diagnosis.

-Congenital stiffness of the digits is main presentation.
+The congenital stiffness of the digits is the main presentation.

 This condition can be easily detected at birth.

 Usually, more than one finger is affected.
 When the proximal interphalangeal joint is affected, the digit is usually fixed in extension.
 At the level of the fused joint, the soft tissues are narrowed.

 The x-ray may reveal any of the above-mentioned grades of symphalangism, depending on the age of the child.
-One cannot, detect radiograpically at birth because of lack of ossification of the pahalges around the affected joint.
-With growth and maturation, when the bones ossify, there is a decrease in the articular width with eventual fusion.
+One cannot detect it radiographically at birth because of lack of ossification of the phalanges around the affected joint.
+With growth and maturation, when the bones ossify, there is a decrease in the joint width with eventual fusion.

 Treatment of Symphalangism